U.S. Department of State Seal

 • Visit the CDC page for the latest Travel Health Information related to your travel.

-Northern Border Region – Level 3: Reconsider Travel
+Northern Border Region – Level 4: Do Not Travel

-Extremist groups have carried out attacks, including kidnapping, in the northern border region of Togo, the adjacent areas of Burkina Faso, and Benin.
+Extremist groups have carried out attacks, including kidnappings, in the northern border region of Togo, the adjacent areas of Burkina Faso, and Benin.
 Attacks may occur with little or no warning.
 The current travel policy for embassy personnel prohibits travel north of the town of Dapaong and Highway N24 or Highway N28, along with the district of Kpendjal and Kpendjal-Ouest without special authorization.
 Embassy personnel may not remain overnight in areas north of Mango.
 The U.S. government has limited ability to provide emergency services to U.S. citizens in these areas.
+Due to security incidents, the Savanes region is under a Government of Togo state of emergency, and non-Togolese travelers must obtain special authorization to travel in the Savanes.

-North of Kande – Level 2: Exercise Increased Caution
+North of Kande – Level 4: Do Not Travel

 Extremist groups have carried out attacks in nearby areas of Benin.
 Attacks may occur with little or no warning.